collamaf/UA9_22/README.md

 29-11-2019: by collmaf
 - Add command line parameter ("KeepSec") to keep and track secondary particles.
 Deep perf impact (~x 100 for 50GevMu).

+06-12-2019: by mbauce
+- created a first setup for mUA9 TB - see mUA9_tb0.mac
+- Moved to 4 Si layers with size available in macro
+- Renamed the ExExChTree to ExpTree
+- Added to the aforementioned tree the info from the Si detectors (hits Id,X,Y,Z)

 ## TODOs
+- need to create a macro for digi/smearing of SiDet hits
+- need to create a macro for flexible data analysis of SiDet hits